nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Pink Dawn is learning to code in Python with Claude.
 She'll be able to help me with the coding.

 Jane will be drawing as soon as we acquire the tablets.
-Now, she's just playing a game called Omori.
+Now, she's playing a game called Omori.

 The game right now has a workable backbone: a turn-based combat system, menus system, scene management, items, spells, skills, etc.
 The plot, mechanics and characters are somewhat worked out.
 There will be 30+ chapters.
 Each relating to an aspect of life.